[willamette-fcst] Forecast - Friday, February 20th, 2009

 most Willamette Valley temperatures to drop below freezing.

-Portland 31.
-Minimums along the coast were in the mid 30s.
+freezing mark (32 degrees).
+Minimums along the coast were in

-of Oregon.
-In addition, areas of fog and low clouds formed
+the mid 30s.
+Areas of fog and low clouds formed in sections

-in sections of the valley this morning...mainly from Salem
+of the valley this morning...mainly from Salem south to Eugene.

 A nearly stationary upper-level low pressure center